moja-global/FLINT.Cloud/docs/deployment/index.rst

 2. Copy ``main.tf`` from the ``layered`` directory of this repository to your Cloud Console machine.
 3. In ``main.tf``, change the project variable to your ``project ID``.
-   Change any other variables if necessary.
+   Change any other variables, if necessary.
-4. Download the key for the service account created in the ``Step 1`` (in JSON format) to your project's Cloud Console machine.
-Rename it as ``service_account.json``.
+4. Download the key in JSON format for the service account created in ``Step 1`` to your project's Cloud Console machine.
+Rename it to ``service_account.json``.
 5. Run ``terraform apply``.
 After this command finishes, it should output the URL to FLINT Cloud (ingress).

-To teardown the infrastructure and delete the application, run ``terraform destroy`` in the same directory as where ``main.tf`` is present.
-In case this fails, simply run it again.
+To tear down the infrastructure and delete the application, run ``terraform destroy`` in the same directory where ``main.tf`` is present.
+If this fails, run it again.

 .. _Terraform: https://www.terraform.io/